TaitA2/invoice_calculator/README.md

     - I recommend setting the recipient email to your own for the first time you run the program to confirm the invoice gets delivered correctly
 * Run main.py from the root of the program
 * Answer all the CLI prompts as needed for your invoice
-    - Invoice number is created in the format of YYMMXXX where Y is the year, x is the month, and X is the invoice suffix
+    - Invoice number is created in the format of YYMMXXX where Y is the year, M is the month, and X is the invoice suffix
-    - e.g the first invoice of September 2024 would be 2408001
+    - e.g the first invoice of September 2024 would be 2409001
-* Once the program is finished running, check your sent box in your email to confirm your invoice was sent
+* Once the program is finished running, check the 'sent' section of your email to confirm the invoice was sent

 ## Template
 This program should work with any placeholder template you want to use but there are a few requirements.